solal-azoulay/solal-azoulay.github.io/_pages/publications.md

 Work in progress
 ------------
 - Azoulay, S. (*manuscrit in preparation*).
+"Experimental practices in economics.
+First results of a questionnaire survey"
+- Azoulay, S. (*manuscrit in preparation*).
 "Does experimental economics (really) study *ceteris paribus* laws ?"
 - Azoulay, S. (*manuscrit in preparation*).
 "The history of French experimental economics : a case study on Strasbourg (1988-2012)"